 Committee would like to see a front-end coverage plan

-In this meeting, the committee discussed how the new program will interact and coordinate with other public and private programs that concern long-term care.
+The committee discussed how the new program will interact and coordinate with other public and private programs that concern long-term care.

-Summary of Key Recommendations
+Summary of Key Recommendations (from questionnaire results):

 “Views are mixed on an opt-out option for individuals with private LTC insurance (LTCi)